Thomasin500/guild-chat-app/README.md

 That being said, a persistent conversatino would be preferable.

 Secondly, while the backend tests are automated to a degree (i.e. ran using an npm script) it would have been ideal if the front end tests were run in a headless browser or something equivilant.
-Currently the user has to load the application and run 'mocha.run()' in the console.
+Currently the user has to load the application and run `mocha.run()` in the console.
 While certainly ok for this small project, automated tests are ideal.

 Finally, here are some ideas I had for potential features:
 - User regisration and tagging messages as sent by a specific user